lzydmxy/byconity-tpcds/Practice.md

 ### 1.1 Option 1: Docker deployment
 1. Make sure docker is installed in your system.
 You can follow the [official guide](https://docs.docker.com/engine/install/) to install.
 2. Go to the docker folder in this project.
 3. Configure the `config/cnch_config.xml`.
 Setup host addresses in `<service_discovery>`, replace the `{xxx_address}` with your actual host address.
 This includes xml sections of server, tso, deamon manager and resource manager.
-You can optional adjust the ports that could cause conflicts on your environment.
+You can optionally adjust the ports that could cause conflicts on your environment.
 Setup hdfs namenode address in `<hdfs_nnproxy>`.
 4. Replace the `config/fdb.cluster` with the `fdb.cluster` file generated in the FDB setup step above.
-5. Adjust the parameters in the `run.sh`. especially the cpus and memeory you want to allocate to each component, according to the requirements table described above.
+5. Adjust the parameters in the `run.sh`. especially the CPUs and memory you want to allocate to each component, according to the requirements table described above.
 If you changed any port in `config/cnch_config.xml`, you also have to make corresponding changes here in `run.sh`.
-6. On every host that you need you deploy ByConity components, do the following:
+6. On every host that you need to deploy ByConity components, do the following:
     1).
 Copy the docker folder to the host.
     2).
 Pull docker images:
     ```
     docker pull byconity/byconity-server:stable
     ```
-7. Initial and start the ByConity components:
+7. Initialize and start the ByConity components:
     1).
 Start TSO on 1 host: `./run.sh tso`.
     2).
 Start servers, each server on 1 host: `./run.sh server`.
     3).
 Start the deamon manager on 1 host: `./run.sh dm`.